 To accomplish this, my Facilitative Questions are brain-change based, and save information gathering until the very end of the questioning process when the proper circuits have been engaged.

 Getting into Observer

-To make sure Responders are in as neutral and unbiased a place as possible, avoid the standard approach of attempting to understand, and have a chance of listening without misunderstanding, Facilitative Questions are formulated in a way that puts Responders in Observer, a meta position that overrides normalized neural circuitry.
+To make sure Responders are in as neutral and unbiased a place as possible, avoid the standard approach of attempting to understand, and have a chance of listening without misunderstanding, Facilitative Questions are formulated in a way that puts Responders in Observer, a meta/witness position that overrides normalized neural circuitry.
 They are not information gathering and use the mind-body connection to direct incoming messages to where accurate answers exist that often are not noticed via conventional questions.

 Let me show you how to put yourself into an Observer, coach/witness position – the stance you want your Responders to listen from – so you can see how effective it is at going beyond bias.
 You’ll notice how an objective viewpoint differs from a subjective one and why it’s preferred for decision making.
 Indeed, it’s a good place to listen from so you can hear responses without your own biases.

 Here’s an exercise: See yourself having dinner with one other person.
 Notice the other person across from you (Self, natural, unconscious, subjective viewpoint).
 Then mentally put yourself up on the ceiling and see both of you (Observer, conscious, objective, intentional viewpoint).

 If you’re having an argument with your dinner partner, where would you rather be – ceiling or across the table – to understand the full data set of what was going on so you could make personal adjustments?